 Instruction to TGaz Editor: Modify the text at D3.0 P41, L23-28 as follows.

 The TA field is set to the address of the STA transmitting the VHT/HE/Ranging NDP Announcement frame or the bandwidth signaling TA of the STA transmitting the VHT/HE/Ranging NDP Announcement frame.
+The TA field is the transmitted BSSID if the NDP Announcement frame is addressed to a set of ISTAs in which at least two ISTAs have a TB Ranging Measurement exchange with a different BSSID in the Multiple BSSID set of the RSTA.
 In a VHT/HE/Ranging NDP Announcement frame transmitted by a VHT or HE STA in a non-HT or non-HT duplicate format and where the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field is set to a bandwidth signaling TA.

 CID 5002, 5103, 5160, 5434